Firebird Chicken & Noodles

 10 to 15 minutes.
 (This procedure is a type of velveting)

-- pour enough oil over chicken to lightly cook and massage briefly.
+- pour enough oil over chicken to lightly coat and massage briefly.

 - pour oil in a wok